top of page

 • Improve communication with your mental health providers and family members at a time when you may not be able to express your wishes.

 There are two MHADs that are analogous but not identical to Health Care Advance Directives - a Mental Health Care Declaration and a Mental Health Power of Attorney.
 They can be separate documents or in a combined form.
 The latter being available in the statute (20 Pa C.S. § 5808).
 Under Pennsylvania law, individuals who create MHADs have an affirmative duty to let their mental health care providers know and providers must ask their patients if they have them.
 A Mental Health Care Declaration (MHCD) is comparable to a Living Will.
 It allows a competent adult to control his or her mental health care through instructions written in advance regarding the initiation, continuation, or refusal of mental health treatment.
 The Declarant must be at least eighteen years old (or an emancipated minor) and cannot be incapacitated or severely mentally disabled.
 The MHCD must be signed by the Declarant (or by mark if they cannot sign) in the presence of two witnesses and dated.
 Unlike a Living Will, which remains in effect indefinitely, the law requires an individual to execute or amend his or her MHCD at least every two years.
 However, if the Declarant is incapacitated at the two-year renewal date, the document continues in effect until the Declarant regains capacity.
 A Mental Health Power of Attorney (MHPOA) is like a Health Care Power of Attorney and allows a competent adult (the “Principal”) to name an Agent to make mental health care decisions on behalf of the principal, if he or she should become incapacitated.
 A MHPOA may use the statutory form or any other form so long as it identifies the principal, appoints an Agent, and declares that the Principal intends to authorize the Agent to make mental health care decisions on his/her behalf.
 The requirements for who can create an MHPOA and the execution are the same as for the MHCD.
 However, there are some limitations on the Agent’s power.
 An Agent acting under a valid MHPOA cannot consent to electroconvulsive therapy (ECT), experimental procedures or to participation in a research study unless the document expressly authorizes these actions.
 A signed MHPOA is only effective once it is given to the patient’s mental health care provider and remains effective even if the principal becomes incapacitated.
 The principal may revoke the MHPOA at any time unless he/she has been involuntarily committed.
-In the case of involuntary commitment, revocation is only permitted if a psychiatrist or psychologist evaluates the Principal and finds him or her capable of making mental health decisions.
+In the case of involuntary commitment, revocation is only permitted if a psychiatrist or psychologist evaluates the principal and finds him or her capable of making mental health decisions.
 MHADs offer several benefits in that they can allow the Declarant/Principal to:

 1. Specify treatment preferences, such as a choice of facility or medication(s);